Infineon/mtb-example-pmg1-pwm-led/README.md

     PMG1-CY7113         | J6.12 (P3.0) to J6.6 (LED3 IN)
     PMG1-CY7113         | J6.12 (P3.0) to J6.6 (LED3 IN)
     EVAL_PMG1_B1_DRP    | J7.8 (P2.1) to J6.7 (USER_STATUS_LED)
+    EVAL_PMG1_S3_DUALDRP| J13.3 (P3.0) to J6.13 (USER_LED1)
+    EVAL_PMG1_S1_DRP    | J6.16 (P1.2) to J7.14 (USER_LED)

    <br>

-2. If UART DEBUG PRINT messages are enabled, UART connection are needed.
-Pin connections for UART is as shown in the following table.
+2. If UART DEBUG PRINT messages are enabled, a UART connection is needed.
+Pin connections for UART are shown in the following table.
 For the following revisions of the PMG1 prototyping kits, connect the UART Tx and UART Rx lines from the PMG1 kit to J3.8 and J3.10 on KitProg3 respectively to establish a UART connection between KitProg3 and the PMG1 device.

    **Table 2.
 Pin connections for UART**